 The story of orange wines begins in a vineyard.
 The grapes are grown with minimal interventions and maximum care.
 Quality is more important than quantity, so winemakers sometimes opt for the so-called green harvesting.
-It is about removing more green (hence the name) and unripe grapes to reduce the yield but to increase the quality of the remaining bunches.
+It is about removing more green (hence the name) and unripe grapes to reduce the yield and increase the remaining bunches’ quality.
 This practice allows the vine to invest more energy in the remaining clusters, resulting in healthier grapes.

 Yeasts Define an Originality of Orange Wine

-Another specific practice that makes a fundamental difference in the vinification of orange wine is the use of their own yeasts.
-After harvesting and removing the petiole, lightly crushed grape berries (including the seeds and skin) and grape juice is available for fermentation.
-Yeasts are factors that cause alcoholic fermentation by converting sugar into alcohol (or more simply, must into wine).
+Another practice that makes a fundamental difference in the vinification of orange wine is using their own yeasts.
+After harvesting and removing the petiole, lightly crushed grape berries (including the seeds and skin) and grape juice are available for fermentation.
+Yeasts are factors that cause alcoholic fermentation by converting sugar into alcohol (or, more simply, must into wine).
 They are also a very sensitive issue in winemaking.
 Winemakers can use selected yeasts or make their own.
 On the one hand, selected yeasts reduce risk but add standardized characteristics.
 Where is the problem?
 Since these artificial, selected yeasts are obtained from the Chardonnay and Sauvignon varieties, you eventually have a sea of wines with very similar sensory properties.
-On the other hand, you have wild yeasts characteristic of a particular vineyard and location that help create the unique flavor of a particular terroir.
+On the other hand, wild yeasts characteristic of a particular vineyard and location help create the unique flavor of a particular terroir.
 So how do winemakers come up with their own wild yeasts?
 In fact, it’s very simple.
 The grapes are pre-harvested a few days before the actual harvest and are allowed to ferment spontaneously.
-So, those grapes that have already started fermenting serve as yeast to other grapes in the regular harvest.
-The main feature of this practice is that it allows the wine to retain the variety – the main characteristics of the grape variety (very important, right?), And the disadvantage is that the risk of something going wrong is greater than with the selected yeasts.
+So, those grapes that have already started fermenting serve as yeast for other grapes in the regular harvest.
+The main feature of this practice is that it allows the wine to retain the variety – the main characteristics of the grape variety (very important, right?).
+The disadvantage is that the risk of something going wrong is greater than with the selected yeasts.

 Maceration and Aging